ccmywish/whichruby/README.md

 # whichruby

-Test which ruby is used by this gem.
+Test which ruby is called by this gem.

 This gem is to help develop [rbenv for Windows](https://github.com/ccmywish/rbenv-for-windows), but also helpful to `rbenv`, `rvm`